chef/chef-web-docs/chef_master/source/ctl_delivery_server.rst

         --no-wait                    Do not wait for non-blocking backup operations --quiet                      Do not output non-error information
-        --rabbit                     Back up Chef Automate's RabbitMQ queues --staging-dir [string]       The path to use for temporary files during backup -h, --help                       Show the usage message
+        --rabbit                     Back up Chef Automate's RabbitMQ queues --retry-limit                Maximum number of times to retry archive uploads to S3 --staging-dir [string]       The path to use for temporary files during backup -h, --help                       Show the usage message